mayperalta/week-12-sql-employee-tracker/README.md

 # 12 SQL: Employee Tracker

-This application called Employee Tracker is a command-line application built from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Employee Tracker API is a command-line application buit from scratch using Node.js, Inquirer, and MysQ is used to manage a company's database.

 ## User Story